Presented by the Japan-America Society of Washington DC in collaboration with NAJAS and the JUMP Program.

 On November 18th 2021, the Japan-America Society of Washington DC and the National War College hosted the seventh annual Japan-U.S. Military Program event in partnership with the National War College Alumni Association, the National Association of Japan-America Societies, Sasakawa USA and the Japanese Embassy.
 Great Power Competition in the Indo-Pacific: Implications for U.S.-Japanese Regional Leadership explored ways in which the United States and Japan can work together, and with others, to maintain a free and open Indo-Pacific region in the face of these new challenges.

 US-Japan Partnership on Strengthening Economic Architecture in Asia2020 JUMP Event Theme

-In the six decades since the signing of the U.S.-Japan Treaty of Mutual Cooperation and Security, the United States-Japan Alliance has served to underpin security in East Asia, leading to over a half century of relative stability and prosperity for the region.
+In the six decades since the signing of the U.S.-Japan Treaty of Mutual Cooperation and Security, the United States-Japan Alliance has served to underpin security in East Asia, leading to over a half-century of relative stability and prosperity for the region.
 Beyond the alliance, however, is an economic architecture that has also played an important role in the region’s stability and prosperity.
-On October 15th, Japan-America Society of Washington DC will host Washington, D.C.’s annual Japan-U.S. Military Program event in partnership with the National War College, the National War College Alumni Association, the National Association of Japan-America Societies, and Sasakawa USA.
+On October 15th, the Japan-America Society of Washington DC will host Washington, D.C.’s annual Japan-U.S. Military Program event in partnership with the National War College, the National War College Alumni Association, the National Association of Japan-America Societies, and Sasakawa USA.
 The event will explore the role played in East Asian security by the region’s trade relationships and economic forums, aiming to help understand the interplay between economic strategy and broader U.S.-Japan strategic considerations for the region.